-Most windows can be moved around the screen, hidden behind other windows, or closed completely.
+You can move windows around the screen, hide them behind other windows, close them to a small icon on the desktop, or close them completely.
 Icons on the windows allow you to do these things.
 Most windows also have icons which allow you to change their size.